FrancescoMariottini/challenge-api-deployment/README.md

 The real estate company ['ImmoEliza'](https://immoelissa.be/) was really happy about our previously made regression model.
 They would like you to create an API to let their web-devs create a website around it.

 # Description (why)
 Housing prices prediction is an essential element for an economy.
-Analysis of price ranges influence both sellers and buyers.
+Analysis of price ranges influence both sellers and buyers.<br>
 [Documentation](https://github.com/FrancescoMariottini/challenge-api-deployment/blob/main/Documentation.md)

 Our [previous project](https://github.com/FrancescoMariottini/Belgium-prices-prediction/settings) created a Linear Regression model to estimate the price of the house accurately with the given features.
 Within this project an online API to run the price prediction is made.